Skip to content Skip to search

 • Company expense account

 Fellowship positions are remote so fellows can reside anywhere in the United States.
 Some portions of the fellowship will require fellows to travel, whether for 19th convenings, conferences or storytelling.
+The 19th does not provide relocation assistance for fellows.

 We ask that fellows commit to completing a full year in the fellowship.
 In the event that a fellow is unable to complete a full year due to unforeseen circumstances that arise during the year, we’ll consider deferring their fellowship spot to the following year as space and resources permit.